pantheon-systems/terminus-site-clone-plugin/README.md

-**Warning** this plugin is still in development.
-Use at your own risk.

 # Terminus Site Clone
 Site Clone - A [Terminus](http://github.com/pantheon-systems/terminus) plugin that adds the `site:clone` command to facilitate cloning sites on [Pantheon](https://pantheon.io/).